 Who is responsible for bringing the contraception: the man or the woman?

-- Lubricated condoms (for protection and comfort during penetrative sex)
+- Lubricated external condoms (for protection and comfort during penetrative sex)

-- Unlubricated condoms (for oral sex on a penis, or because some prefer to add their own lube)
+- Unlubricated external condoms (for oral sex performed on a penis or because some prefer to add their own lube)

-- Female condoms (a latex-free barrier contraceptive method that women control)
+- Internal condoms (a latex-free barrier contraceptive method that thoscontrol)

 - Lube(s) in varying textures, flavors, etc. (add a little inside of the condom before rolling it on, for added comfort to the wearer)

 - Medical grade, non-latex gloves (fisting and fingering made safer, especially if you have any cuts on your hands)

 No matter what you and your partner(s) decide, it doesn’t hurt to keep some supplies on hand so you’re prepared no matter when the mood strikes.

 Originally published Aug 20, 2004

 Can’t find information on the site about your health concern or issue?